vitejs/vite/docs/blog/announcing-vite3.md

 One of the pain points of Vite 2 was configuring the server when running behind a proxy.
 Vite 3 changes the default connection scheme so it works out of the box in most scenarios.
 All these setups are now tested as part of the Vite Ecosystem CI through [`vite-setup-catalogue`](https://github.com/sapphi-red/vite-setup-catalogue).

-### ESM SSR Build by Default

-Most SSR frameworks in the ecosystem were already using ESM builds.
-So, Vite 3 makes ESM the default format for SSR builds.
-This allows us to streamline previous [SSR externalization heuristics](https://vitejs.dev/guide/ssr.html#ssr-externals), externalizing dependencies by default.

 ### Cold Start Improvements

 Vite now avoids full reload during cold start when imports are injected by plugins while crawling the initial statically imported modules ([#8869](https://github.com/vitejs/vite/issues/8869)).